seemarn/datacamp_projects/README.md

-# List of sql projects
+# List of Datacamp Projects

-## Datacamp
-1. Analyzing Students' Mental Health
+1. Analyzing Students' Mental Health using SQL
-2.
+2. Classifying Email using Llama